Skytells/Framework/README.md

 #### <a href='http://cloud.skytells.me'>Skytells Cloud</a>
 Skytells Cloud is a very powerful cloud system like the iCloud built with Skytells Framework.

+#### <a href='https://www.oxgram.com'>Oxgram, Inc.</a>
+Oxgram is a Powerful financial platform for cryptocurrencies.

 ## Support
 This framework is a free PHP framework provided by Skytells, Inc.
 For any issues during using the Framework, Please inform us at developers@skytells.net.

+## Donations Are Welcomed!
+BTC : 172mnQHvCuQHh1sgo3i4MesBvV9SKECcMr